ethangodley/README.md-Creator/README.md

 ## Description
 The purpose of this project is to create a README.md file from the command line to allow developers to quickly create a README file for each project they complete.
 This is designed to save the user time by allowing user to type in answers to questions without worrying about formatting and without thinking what needs to be included in the README, as the program prompts the user for each required field.

 ## Installation
 To correctly install this project git clone the repository to your local computer and run 'npm i' from the command line to install dependancies.

 ## Usage
-To use this project run node index.js in the relevant directory and follow the prompts of your program.
+To use this project run 'node index.js' in the relevant directory and follow the prompts of the program.
 Once all questions are answered a README.md file will be created in the current directory.
 WARNING: This will overwrite any existing file named README.md in the same directory.
 [Walkthrough Video](https://drive.google.com/file/d/1qz26ALrhd1ntU9TbAWnAR7ZVtQoJIo5g/view?usp=sharing)

 ## Contributing